beginning of content

 What causes granulomas?

-Granulomas form when immune cells clump together and create tiny nodules at the site of the infection or inflammation.
+Granulomas form when your immune cells clump together and create tiny nodules at the site of the infection or inflammation.

-A granuloma is the body's way of:
+A granuloma is your body's way of:

 Granulomas can be part of conditions such as: